-Virtually every general metadata definition starts with the assertion that metadata is "data about data" [35]-[39].
-A common purpose-based classification distinguishes at a high level between descriptive, administrative, and structural metadata [40]-[42]: Descriptive metadata "enables discovery, identification, and selection of resources", administrative metadata "facilitates the management of resources", structural metadata "describes relationships among various parts of a resource", and is "generally used in machine processing" [42].
+Virtually every general metadata definition starts with the assertion that metadata is "data about data" [35], [36], [37], [38], [39].
+A common purpose-based classification distinguishes at a high level between descriptive, administrative, and structural metadata [40], [41], [42]: Descriptive metadata "enables discovery, identification, and selection of resources", administrative metadata "facilitates the management of resources", structural metadata "describes relationships among various parts of a resource", and is "generally used in machine processing" [42].

-191 There are many domain-specific approaches to model metadata semantics.
-For the communica-192 tion of metadata in engineering disciplines including robotics, the NFDI4Ing community has
+There are many domain-specific approaches to model metadata semantics.
+For the communication of metadata in engineering disciplines including robotics, the NFDI4Ing community has developed the Metadata4Ing (M4I) ontology [43], [44], [45].
+It features a generalized process

-- developed the Metadata4Ing (M4I) ontology [43]-[45].
-It features a generalized process model, - 194 centered around the "processing step" class.
-This is an attempt at communicating multi-stage - data processing to satisfy the FAIR principle R1.2 of detailed provenance tracking.
-We compare - the M4I processing step class with our own metadata creation process model in Section 4.3. - F1. (meta)data are assigned a globally unique and persistent identifier - F2. data are described with rich metadata (defined by R1 below) - F3. metadata clearly and explicitly include the identifier of the data it describes - F4. (meta)data are registered or indexed in a searchable resource - A1. (meta)data are retrievable by their identifier using a standardized communications protocol - A1.1 the protocol is open, free, and universally implementable - A1.2 the protocol allows for an authentication and authorization procedure, where necessary - A2. metadata are accessible, even when the data are no longer available - I1. (meta)data use a formal, accessible, shared, and broadly applicable language for knowledge representation. - I2. (meta)data use vocabularies that follow FAIR principles - I3. (meta)data include qualified references to other (meta)data - R1. meta(data) are richly described with a plurality of accurate and relevant attributes - R1.1. (meta)data are released with a clear and accessible data usage license - R1.2. (meta)data are associated with detailed provenance - R1.3. (meta)data meet domain-relevant community standards
+- model, centered around the "processing step" class.
+This is an attempt at communicating multi- - stage data processing to satisfy the FAIR principle R1.2 of detailed provenance tracking.
+We - 196 compare the M4I processing step class with our own metadata creation process model in Section - 197 4.3. - F1. (meta)data are assigned a globally unique and persistent identifier - F2. data are described with rich metadata (defined by R1 below) - F3. metadata clearly and explicitly include the identifier of the data it describes - F4. (meta) data are resistered or indexed in horizontal inchanges started ardized communications protocol - A1.1 the protocol is open, free, and universally implementable - A1.2 the protocol allows for an authentication and authorization procedure, where necessary - 112 (Meta) lata arse as ressible, accessible, stared, and broading approvailable language for knowledge representation. - I2. (meta)data use vocabularies that follow FAIR principles - R1. (meta) data) include any distinctive few mores property (presedurate and relevant attributes - R1.1. (meta)data are released with a clear and accessible data usage license - R1.2. (meta)data are associated with detailed provenance - R1.3. (meta)data meet domain-relevant community standards